Characterizing the quantum field theory vacuum using temporal Matrix Product states: The continuous tMPS

 While the properties of the spatial MPS have been analyzed in several works, here we want to characterize the properties of the tMPS.
 This is a relatively unexplored area, and we only are aware of the results presented by Hasting and Mahajan \cite{HM+15}.

 We characterize the continuous nature of the tMPS by addressing the paradigmatic quantum Ising model defined by the Hamiltonian

 with $S^x$ and $S^z$ are the Pauli matrices along the $x$ and $z$ directions.
 The model can be exactly solved \cite{SML64, P70} .
 The system is in a paramagnetic phase for values of the couplings such that $h/J>1.0$.
-In the thermodynamic limit the order parameter acquires a non vanishing expectation value $\langle S^z \rangle \neq 0$ in the paramagnetic phase.
-In the ferromagnetic phase, for $h/J<1.0$ the order parameter goes to zero.
+In the thermodynamic limit, the order parameter acquires a non-vanishing expectation value $\langle S^x \rangle \neq 0$ in the ferromagnetic phase.
+In the paramagnetic phase, for $h/J>1.0$ the order parameter goes to zero.
 The two phases are separated by a quantum phase transition at $h/J=1.0$, where the low-energy physics of the system can be described by a conformal field theory with central charge $c=0.5$ \cite{BPZ84,C96,G98}.

 The continuous nature of the tMPS emerges when taking the limit $M\to \infty$.
 If the system in the continuum has a finite correlation time $\tilde{\xi}_T$, we expect that the correlation time measured in terms of the lattice spacing $\xi_T$ should diverge in the limit as $\xi_T =\tilde{\xi}_T /\tau$.
-This is the first check that we perform on our tMPS since the correlation time of a translationally invariant tMPS is encoded in the gap of its transfer matrix $E_T \equiv \sum_{\alpha} V_{\alpha}\bar{V}_{\alpha}$, \be \xi_T = \frac{1}{\ln \eta_0 - \ln \eta_1}, \ee where $\eta_n$ represents the $n$-th eigenvalue of $E_T$ (more details can be found in the Appendix \ref{A-correlation} and Fig. \ref{fig-DCF}).
+This is the first check that we perform on our tMPS since the correlation time of a translationally invariant tMPS is encoded in the gap of its transfer matrix $E_T \equiv \sum_{\alpha} V_{\alpha}\bar{V}_{\alpha}$, \be \xi_T = \frac{1}{\ln \eta_0 - \ln \eta_1}, \ee where $\eta_n$ represents the $n$-th eigenvalue of $E_T$.

-This property is analyzed in Fig. \ref{fig-ConvergeTauS}.
+This property is analyzed in Fig. \ref{fig-ConvergeTau_CompV0V1} (a).
 The correlation time $\xi_T$ obtained directly from the tMPS [Eq. (\ref{eq-Xi})] diverges as expected as $\tau$ decreases.
-In panel (a) we show that, as expected, the physical correlation time $\tilde{\xi}_T$ converges rapidly when reducing $\tau$.
-In panel (b) we check that a physical quantity, the entanglement entropy of half of the temporal chain $S$, only depends on $\tilde{\xi}_T$. $S$ should indeed scale as $S\propto \log{\tilde{\xi}_T}$ \cite{CC+04}.
+In panel $(a_1)$ we show that, as expected, the physical correlation time $\tilde{\xi}_T$ converges rapidly when reducing $\tau$.
+In panel $(a_2)$ we check that a physical quantity, the entanglement entropy of half of the temporal chain $S$, only depends on $\tilde{\xi}_T$. $S$ should indeed scale as $S\propto \log{\tilde{\xi}_T}$ \cite{CC+04}.

 Despite working at the critical point $h=J$ where the correlation time $\tilde{\xi}_T$ should diverge since $\hat{H}$ is gap-less, we observe a finite correlation time.
 This is a consequence of describing the system with a finite bond dimension $\chi$, thus effectively cutting-off the correlations.